 The proposal brings together academic (UCSC, UCLA, Duke, Univ. of Maine), industry (HOBI Labs), non-profit (MBARI), and government (JPL, NPS, NRL, MBNMS) partners.
 Included are physical, chemical, and biological oceanographers as well as atmospheric scientists, model developers, and resource managers.

-If you have comments regarding the Biological Ocean Group's web pages you are welcome to contact us through our group's webmaster, reiko at mbari.org
+If you have comments regarding the Biological Oceanography Group's web pages you are welcome to contact us through our group's webmaster, reiko at mbari.org

 Last Updated: 21 May , 2009